Algorithmic Underwriting in High Risk Mortgage Markets

 Date Written: October 14, 2023

-With the fast advancement of lending technology and data availability, what is the role of human underwriting in augmentation of algorithmic underwriting systems?
-We study the effects of an FHA policy that relaxed the requirement for human underwriting for low-credit-score, high-leverage borrowers.
-Estimating the bunching of loans around the DTI threshold, we find that the policy change leads to a significant credit expansion to affected borrowers, represented by higher mortgage take-up and increased household leverage.
+We study the effects of a policy that shifted from pure human underwriting to human-augmented algorithmic underwriting for low-credit-score, high-leverage mortgage borrowers.
+Estimating the bunching of loans around the policy's debt-to-income threshold, we find a large credit expansion to affected borrowers with little changes in default risks or interest rates among the affected group.
 Such effects are more pronounced among non-Hispanic White borrowers and higher-income borrowers.
 Consequently, low-credit-score households are more likely to move to better school districts.
-Despite the credit expansion, we find little change in default risks or interest rates among the affected group.
-A structural approach helps us quantify the welfare implications of the policy change and isolate the credit supply channel.
-Overall, our results suggest that the human underwriting mandate restricted credit supply without substantially reducing risks.
-However, a heavier reliance on machine underwriting can generate disparate impact across racial groups and along the income distribution.
+We use a structural approach to quantify the welfare implications of the policy change and isolate the credit supply channel.
+Overall, our results suggest that automated underwriting systems (AUS) can help increase financial inclusion while controlling risk.
+However, it can also generate disparate impact across racial groups and along the income distribution.

-Keywords: Human Underwriting, Household Leverage, Racial Inequality in Mortgage Markets, Mobility
+Keywords: Algorithmic Underwriting, FinTech, Household Leverage, Racial Inequality in Mortgage Markets, Mobility, Financial Inclusion.

 JEL Classification: G18, G21, G51, O33